UI-Research/mobility-from-poverty/08_education/README.md

 each estimate.

-Data quality flags: Data quality of "1" requires at least 5 or 6 years of data to be included, with at least 30 students tested in each year.
+Data quality flags: Data quality of "1" requires at least 5 or 6 years of data to be included, with at least 30 students tested in each year (a commonly used minimum sample size for stability of estimates).
 Data quality of "2" requires at least 4 years included with at least 30 students in each year.
 Data quality of "3" is assigned to the remainder.

 # Share of students in high-poverty schools